docupotamus/docupotamus/site/docs/plugins/plugin-content-docs-src-hook.md

             // highlight-next-line
             '@docupotamus/docusaurus-plugin-content-docs-src-hook',
             {
-                // Add your other @docusaurus/plugin-content-docs
+                // Add your @docusaurus/plugin-content-docs settings
-                // settings here.
+                // originally in the preset here.
                 ...
             },
         ],